vrsp05/STEM-Camp-RC-Car/docs/programming/programming_instructions.md

 ### 1. Name Your Car & Pick a Wi-Fi Channel

 Before we put the brain into the car, we need to give it a unique identity.
-If all the cars in the room have the exact same Wi-Fi name, your phone will not know which one is yours, and you might accidentally connect to your friend's car!
+If all the cars in the room have the exact same Wi-Fi name, your phone will not know which one is yours, and you might accidentally connect to your friend's car.

 We also need to pick a Wi-Fi **Channel**.
 Think of a channel like a lane on an invisible highway.
-If every single car in the camp tries to drive in the exact same lane, there will be a massive traffic jam and your live video will freeze.
+If every single car in the camp tries to drive in the exact same lane, there will be a massive traffic jam and your live video may freeze.

 Here is exactly how to change your car's name and pick your highway lane in the code: